 Remote working has become the new norm.
-Over the last five years, people working remotely has increased by more than 44%.
+Over the last five years, people working remotely have increased by more than 44%.
 By 2028, 73% of the teams globally will have remote workers.

 However, running a remote voice team successfully requires you to follow a different strategy than managing on-premise teams.
 You would also need the right tools to maintain the dispersed workforce, enhance collaboration and improve productivity.

 But don’t worry.
 It’s not difficult.
 In this article, we will discuss the best practices and tips to manage remote voice teams.
 We will also talk about the best tools for remote voice teams.
 Let’s get started.

 4 Tips to Manage Remote Voice Teams

 1- Familiarize Your Team With Your Product and Services

 Unlike in-premise staff members, virtual workers cannot tour your office to understand your product and services.
 And unless they know your product and services inside-out, they won’t be able to provide meaningful customer support.

 Thus, it is recommended to take time to familiarize your team with your products and services.
 You can use virtual training strategies to teach new employees about your business, such as: